The Start of My Photography Business

 When I started, I had always the intention of only offering family and kids shoots but after a bridal shoot, I fell in love with the idea of wedding photography.
 I attended a dedicated wedding workshop, got my first wedding booking and I have never looked back.

 Seven years later, I have built a business that I am very proud of and continuing to grow.
 I work from my home, which means I can collect the girls from school each day, unless shooting a wedding, and they stay with their Granny.
 I work the hours around family life.
-I have the most amazing clients and without them I wouldn’t be were I am today.
+I have the most amazing clients and without them I wouldn’t be where I am today.

 So that’s a little bit of how I became a photographer and why I started my business.
 I used to say photographer very quietly when people asked what do you work at.
 Now I hold my head high and tell people without being asked proudly that “I am a professional lifestyle wedding and family photographer and I LOVE IT”.